 Additionally, they recount their scientific training, detail their research interests, and note some of the discoveries that have come out of their labs.
 They also reflect on how leadership and mentoring have helped them refine their career goals and support others.
 Importantly, they share some of their interests outside of the lab and how they find work-life balance, including how they pursue dynamic careers and find time to devote to their families.

-Listen to their stories and read these excerpts for a look into their lives and how they support other female scientists.
+Listen to their stories above and read these excerpts for a look into their lives and how they support other female scientists.

 Speakers